 Eli's work is supported by a fellowship from the Edmond J. Safra Center for Bioinformatics at Tel-Aviv university.

 Visit Eli's homepage.

-Gal joined the lab in September 2014 as a lab programmer and since October 2015 he is persuing his M.Sc. studies in bioinformatics.
+Gal joined the lab in September 2014 as a lab programmer and since October 2015 he is pursuing his M.Sc studies in bioinformatics.

 He received his B.Sc at bioinformatics at Tel Aviv university.